JunhoHwoang/ECG-Disease-Detection-Model/README.md

 ## Description:

 This submission contains the CNN-BiLSTM + Attention model with focal loss.
-This model utilizes bandpass filter(0.67 - 45 Hz), Z-score normalization, and 7.3 sec center cropping.
+This model utilizes bandpass filter(0.67 - 45 Hz), Z-score normalization, and 7.3 sec center cropping to process ECG signals.

 ## How to run: